From Accra to VeDeme and why you shouldn’t give up

 “Why the Volta Region?”
 I have been asked this question many times.
-I will try to answer it in this piece which is dedicated to all those who share in the vision of our foundation.
+I will try to answer it in this piece dedicated to all who share in our foundation’s vision.

-It was one of those evenings when I had finished presenting the Sport news after a long day.
-In what had become a practice, I will unwind by logging in to my Facebook account on one of the newsroom PCs, check what’s new before I finally leave for home.
+It was one of those evenings when I had finished presenting the Sports news after a long day.
+In what had become a practice, I will unwind by logging in to my Facebook account on one of the newsroom PCs, checking what’s new before I finally leave for home.

-As I kept scrolling through my messages, I came across one message that caught my attention.
-For the purpose of this piece, I have captured that message here:
+While scrolling through my messages, I came across one message that caught my attention.
+For this piece, I have captured that message here:

-“Hello sis Joyce.
+“Hello, sis Joyce.
 I have been watching you on television.
-I live at the Volta Home Orphanage in the Volta Region of Ghana and I will be happy if you could visit us…….God bless you for the work you do always”
+I live at the Volta Home Orphanage in the Volta Region of Ghana and I would be happy if you could visit us…….God bless you for the work you do always”

 I read the message sent on the 28th of September 2010, repeatedly; excited as always when I read nice messages from friends and admirers I have never met before and may probably never meet.